Mangroves Land

 Mangroves thrive in a consortium, so these species are planted together in different concentrations depending on the site.

-March 2025 - Planting starts with the first 3,000 mangroves going in the ground.
-Sequestering an estimated 81 tons of carbon over their lifetime.
+Planting started with the first 3,000 mangroves going in the ground.
+It is estimated that these will sequester 81 tons of carbon over their lifetime.

 This month is also a peak time for tucuxi dolphins and manatees to forage and calve among the mangroves, showing how restoration strengthens both climate resilience and biodiversity.